-To get the most out of exercise and physical activity, you’ll need to make it a regular part of your life.
-When it’s a part of your every day routine, you won’t have to think about exercise because it will become a habit.
+To get the most out of exercise and physical activity, you have to make it a regular part of your day.
+When it’s a part of your everyday routine, you won’t have to think about exercise because it will become a habit.
 As much a habit as making your bed every morning.

 Good habits are formed when you set a goal and work towards that goal.
 The best part is that it makes you feel good when you are willing to work at something and are successful.
 Exercise is no different, but I won’t lie to you, you’ll have to continue to motivate yourself to exercise because relaxing is much easier, but we do love the great results.